Introduction

 L. reuteri is a probiotic that provides nutrition and protection from pathogens.

-Probiotics are widely-defined as live bacteria that produce health effects when consumed at a sufficient dosage.
-These health benefits are related to probiotics' ability to 1) modulate the gut microbiome, promoting the growth of beneficial bacteria, archaea, and fungi and preventing the growth of pathogenic microbes; 2) improve barrier function by tightening the connections between intestinal cells and maintaining an effective mucus layer between gut cells and microbes; and 3) communicate with the immune system, activating regulatory and helper T cells, and balancing the ratio of pro-inflammatory and anti-inflammatory cytokines.[10]
+Probiotics are live bacteria that produce health effects when consumed at a sufficient dosage.
+These health benefits are related to probiotics' ability to 1) modulate the gut microbiome, promoting the growth of beneficial bacteria, archaea, and fungi and preventing the growth of pathogenic microbes; 2) improve barrier function by tightening the connections between intestinal cells and maintaining an effective mucus layer between gut cells and microbes; and 3) communicate with the immune system, activating regulatory and helper T cells, and balancing the ratio of pro-inflammatory and anti-inflammatory cytokines.[12]

 L. reuteri produces an antimicrobial compound called reuterin.